open/close all folders

 Mythology and Religion

 - This is Older Than Dirt.
 King Gilgamesh from The Epic of Gilgamesh was said to be two-thirds divine, one-third human.
-Needless to say, they didn't exactly know how genetics worked when that was written.
+How this worked isn't clear; needless to say, they didn't exactly know how genetics worked when that was written.note

 - Dungeons & Dragons

-- The various types of Planetouched are individuals that are mostly a mundane species (human, elf, orc, etc.) but have some blood from an ancestor at least one generation removed who was of extraplanar origin.
+- The various types of Planetouched are individuals that are mostly a mundane species (human, elf, orc, etc.) but have some blood from an ancestor at least one generation removed who was of extraplanar origin, sometimes even a deity.

 - Fey'ri are majority-elf, minority-demon crosses.

 - In some versions of fluff, sorcerers get their inherent magical powers from a distant ancestor (usually draconic).

 - The 3.5E supplement Planar Handbook introduced heritage feats that allowed characters to have a tinge of extraplanar blood, granting various bonuses.

 - Pathfinder: Tieflings and aasimar show up again as mortals whose ancestry includes a fiend or celestial, respectively, somewhere way back in their family tree, further divided into various subtypes depending on which specific type of fiend or celestial they trace their ancestry to.
 Likewise, there also the sylphs, undines, oreads and ifrits, humans whose distant ancestors had children with genies from the elemental planes.
 Human characters also have options to be descended from any humanoid species mixed in among their ancestry to represent this trope (the more even hybrids are treated as separate races).